Kaltsoon/data-management-and-databases/slidev/02-relational-model.md

 - Each relation has a name that is **distinct from all other relation names**
 - Each attribute of a relation has a **distinct name within the relation**
+- Each relation has a **primary key** attribute, which **unique identifies each tuple** and makes sure, there's no duplicate values.
+For example "code" primary key for "Course" relation and "studentnumber" primary key for "Student" relation
-- Each tuple's cell contains exactly one value
+- Each attribute is **atomic**, meaning that each tuple's cell contains exactly one value.
+For example, it is not possible to have a "emails" attribute representing multiple email addresses
-- Values of an attribute are all **from the same domain** (for example, numbers or text)
+- Values of an attribute are all **from the same domain**.
+For example, "name" attribute values are only text and "credits" attribute values are only numbers
-- The order of attributes has no significance
-- There are no duplicate tuples
-- The order of tuples has no significance

 ---